-A key part of the project included a rapid evidence assessment of peer-reviewed and grey literature from 2016 to 2020 for the eight platform categories including over thirty technologies.
+- Rapid evidence assessment of peer reviewed and grey literature from 2016 onwards for the eight platform categories including over thirty technologies.
 The evidence assessment focused on the use of the technology along the cancer continuum in Australia and overseas.

 - Comprehensive stakeholder consultation to determine use of the included technologies within Australia including current gaps in technologies and / or mechanisms that could enhance the current use of platforms and technologies such as improved networking and coordination, use of large data sets and bioinformatics and reduced duplication.

 - Undertaking a value for money analysis of a selection of platforms and technologies identified as higher priority for the Mission.
 The value for money analysis included additional stakeholder consultation and literature search on the selected platforms / technologies.

 - The previous stages were brought together into a final report that outlined recommendations on priority platforms and technologies to inform the Mission articulates ways to enhance brain cancer research, diagnosis and treatment through better use of existing platforms / technologies and identifying areas for potential future investment for the next 3–5 years, and horizon considerations up to 2027.

 The project commenced in November 2019 and was completed in April 2021.